 All succulents can be tied to a single zone on your irrigation system.
 Trees like yucca and ponytail palm can also go in the same zone.
 Drought-tolerant trees like fern pines and oleander need more water during establishment and heavy drought periods, so they should go in a separate “tree” zone.

 Run irrigation systems in the morning (6 a.m. or earlier) for 30-60 minutes, depending on plants and their age.
-See our Irrigation Plan for for Dry Gardens post.
+See our Irrigation Recommendations for Dry Gardens post.

 It’s often said that cacti and succulents thrive on neglect.
 Although that might be true when it comes to maintenance, such as trimming or fertilizing, these hardy plants do need a little attention and consistent, infrequent, light watering.